multigcs/riocore/doc/MQTT.md

 # MQTT-Bridge

-riocore includes a simple bridge between RIO and MQTT
+riocore includes a simple bridge between RIO and MQTT (Message Queueing Telemetry Transport)

 ## Example
 you can start a mqtt bridge with a command like this: